odradev/odradev.github.io/docusaurus/docs/basics/04-flipper-internals.md

     }
     ...
 ```
-Similarly to the struct, we mark the `impl` section with the `#[odra::module]` macro.
+Similarly to the struct, we mark the `impl` section with the `#[odra::module]` attribute.
 Odra will take all
 `pub` functions from this section and create contract endpoints from them.
 So, if you wish to have
 functions that are not available for calling outside the contract, do not make them public.
 Alternatively,
-you can create a separate `impl` section without the macro - all functions defined there, even marked
+you can create a separate `impl` section without the attribute - all functions defined there, even marked
 with `pub` will be not callable.

 The function named `init` is the constructor of the contract.
 This function will be limited to only